-A statutory declaration is a formal statement that declares that something is true to the best knowledge of the declarant.
-Statutory declarations need to be confirmed in the presence of a legal professional, a commissioner of oaths or notary of public.
+A Statutory Declaration is a formal statement that declares that something is true to the best knowledge of the declarant, being the person making the declaration.
+Statutory Declarations need to be confirmed in the presence of a legal professional such as a solicitor, a commissioner of oaths or notary of the public.

-Statutory declarations are used for a variety of reasons, a good example is declaring items that you’re taking through custom.
-Statutory declarations are also used to transfer estates to persons entitled, most commonly executors of wills.
+Statutory declarations are also used to transfer estates to persons entitled, most commonly the executors of wills.

 Other examples of statutory declarations include:

 Wafer Phillips certify copies of original documents, provide independent witness signatures (provided the document does not specify that we are unable, i.e. if the witness must have known you for 2 or more years) and give statutory declarations.
-Typically, we charge £5 per document.
+Typically, our solicitors will charge £5 per document.

 For any advice on Statutory Declarations, or to book us for services, please call Wafer Phillips Solicitors today on 0151 256 7898